srebhan/protobufquery/README.md

 </cars>
 ```

-Notes: `element` is empty element that have no any name.
+Note: `element` is an anonymous element without name.

 List of XPath query packages
 ===